 With 7 Veils (2017), Sepideh Farsi took up again the documentary format she had started with, and using only one camera, she captures a life in Afganistan.
 Meeting people along the way, she engaged in conversations with them, in a gentle and empathic fashion.
 The film won Grand prix de la Competition Francais at FID Marseille.

 Based on immigration situation in Europe, Sepideh Farsi shot another fiction feature-length film I Will Cross Tomorrow (2019).
 The story between a Syrian refugee and a Greek policewoman and how they encounter and how they help each other out had its international premiere at Thessaloniki Film Festival.

 With her latest film Sirene (2023) she is trying her hand at animation for the first time.
 The film as a project in progress was presented at Coproduction Village during Les Arcs European Film Festival or Cartoon Movie.
 The film tells the story of fourteen-year-old Omid’s search for his missing brother – and an escape route from the besieged city of Abadan.

-In cooperation with Central East European Animation and the Association of Animated Film Producers.
-The Masterclass was financially supported by the Audiovisual Fund, the entire project is supported by the VŠMU FTF and VŠMU through a KEGA grant.
+In cooperation with Central and Eastern European Animation and the Slovak Association of Animated Film Producers.
+The Masterclass was financially supported by the Slovak Audiovisual Fund, the entire project is supported by the VŠMU FTF and VŠMU through a KEGA grant.